-OBJECTIVE 2-1: Complete a connected spine network of safe high comfort cycling facilities such as protected facilities, separated trails or pathways, neighborhood greenways and a denser network of additional bike lanes or other on-road bike facilities.
+objective 2-1: Complete a connected spine network of safe high comfort cycling facilities such as protected facilities, separated trails or pathways, neighborhood greenways and a denser network of additional bike lanes or other on-road bike facilities.

-The prioritized bicycle network map shows how the network scored based on the prioritization framework.
 The plan outlines a series of 'quick win' and 'catalyst' projects as well as a full-build out of the ideal bike network for the long-range plan.